Salma-El-Alaoui/BFFSocialNetwork/README.md

 -----
 Mandatory options are indicated with a star.
 ```
-java -jar BFFSocialNetwork-1.0-SNAPSHOT-jar-with-dependencies.jar

-add a new person to the table
+adds a new person to the table or updates an existing one
-Usage: add [options]
+Usage: put [options]
   Options:
   * --firstName, -fn
        name of the person, row key